yoctoproject/poky/documentation/ref-manual/ref-terms.rst

       :ref:`ref-tasks-patch`, and so forth).

    Toaster
-      A web interface to the Yocto Project's `OpenEmbedded Build System <#build-system-term>`__.
-The interface enables you to configure and run your builds.
+      A web interface to the Yocto Project's :term:`OpenEmbedded Build System`.
+      The interface enables you to
+      configure and run your builds.
 Information about builds is collected and stored in a database.
 For information on Toaster, see the `Toaster User Manual <&YOCTO_DOCS_TOAST_URL;>`__.